rickviper/rickviper/README.md

 I am a passionate 19-year-old coder diving deep into the world of programming.
 Currently exploring the realms of Python and C, eager to expand my knowledge and skills.
-💻Open to collaborations and learning opportunities | Let's connect and create something awesome together! 💡 🌟When I'm not coding, you might find me exploring new tech, gaming, or enjoying the great outdoors! 🏞️
+💻Open to collaborations and learning opportunities | Let's connect and create something awesome together! 💡 🌟When I'm not coding, you might find me, gaming, exploring new tech, or enjoying the great outdoors! 🏞️

 *   🌍  I'm based in Bengaluru, India
 *   ✉️  You can contact me at [ullasroy05@gmail.com](mailto:ullasroy05@gmail.com)